Where is the Best Place to Put a Hot Tub?

 A hot tub fence can control the intensity of the wind if you live in a place that tends to be windy.
 Being hit with wind while relaxing in the hot tub can ruin the experience.

 If you have kids, remember that a nearby hot tub is more than just easy to access, it’s inviting.
 Water temperatures should be kept low and 98 degrees is safest with children in the home.
+Our friends from playskillstoys recommend You should keep you kids toys as far as possible.
 When the spa or hot tub is not in use, always use a locked safety cover.

 Regulations and Codes